reshmabidikar/slate/source/includes/_security.md

 **Response**

-If successful, returns a status code of 201 without any data.
+If successful, returns a status code of 201 and the `UserRoles` object for the newly created user.

 ### Update a user password